-For PESONet, BPI ranked as top 2 receiving bank for incoming funds and top 4 for outgoing funds.
+For PESONet, BPI ranked as top 2 receiving bank for incoming funds ranked as the top 4 for outgoing funds.

-For InstaPay, the Bank was ranked as top 3 receiving bank for incoming funds and top 4 for outgoing funds.
+For InstaPay, the Bank was ranked as top 3 receiving bank for incoming funds ranked as the top 4 for outgoing funds.

-BPI acquired four new remittance tie-ups to reach untapped market in unique locations as well as to leverage on the digital capabilities of fintechs.
+BPI acquired 4 new remittance tie-ups to reach untapped market in unique locations as well as to leverage on the digital capabilities of fintechs: